olinjs/olinjs/lessons/04-client-jquery-ajax/HOMEWORK.md

 ### Preclass Reading and Exercises **for this class (class 05), TODO- put in class 04 homework**
 - Read the [Class 5 README](https://github.com/olinjs/olinjs/blob/master/lessons/04-client-jquery-ajax/README.md).
 There's parts to follow along, so please do so.
 Push your app with the 3 forms to your fork of the olinjs repo and send us a link to the folder on github.
-It is pretty long, so at least work through to getting 2 forms working, and work through the rest of the README in class.
+It is pretty long, so start early.
+If you really need to, at least get to where you have 2 forms working, and work through the rest of the README in class if you need to.
 - Read about the [basics of jQuery](http://jqfundamentals.com/chapter/jquery-basics).